Updated March 18, 2019

-- Planning vacation budgets or major purchase payment plans;
+- Planning vacation budgets or major purchase payment plans.

-- Budgeting for groceries and other necessities;
+- Budgeting for groceries and other necessities.

-- Paying your family’s monthly bills;
+- Paying your family’s monthly bills.

-- Balancing the checkbook against your monthly statement;
+- Balancing the checkbook against your monthly statement.

-- Comparison shopping for lower prices; and
+- Comparison shopping for lower prices.

 - Reviewing your credit card statement together.

-Start with the Basics: Budgeting
+Start With The Basics: Budgeting

-An excellent way to teach your children the fundamental principles of finance is to jointly establish a budget for college.
+An excellent way to teach your student the fundamental principles of finance is to jointly establish a budget for college.
 The simple act of preparing a budget will make your kids think more carefully before they spend and will give them a greater sense of control.